ferdinandfrank/vue-forms/readme.md

 - **size**: The specific size of the input group.
     - type: String
     - default: null

-- **ignoreErrors**: States if errors on the input shall be ignored, i.e., shall not be displayed
-    - type: Boolean
-    - default: false

 #### FormInput
 Represents an input field in the style of [Bootstrap](https://getbootstrap.com/).